Break-Up Recovery 101: How to Heal from Heartbreak

 What's the best way to cope when your relationship has shattered?

-It’s normal for us to need some time to ruminate and go over the break-up in minute detail when we feel like we were the one who was dumped.
+It’s normal for us to need time to ruminate and go over a romantic break-up in minute detail when we feel like we were the one who was dumped.
 Break-ups can definitely qualify as traumatic events and telling and re-telling the break-up story is a relatively normal reaction if it was traumatic for you.

 Be especially attuned to whether or not you're experiencing the following symptoms, which are markers of clinical depression:

 - Depressed mood most of the day, nearly every day.

 - Markedly diminished interest or pleasure in all, or almost all, activities most of the day, nearly every day.

 - Significant weight loss when not dieting or weight gain, or decrease or increase in appetite nearly every day.

 - A slowing down of thought and a reduction of physical movement (observable by others, not merely subjective feelings of restlessness or being slowed down).

 - Fatigue or loss of energy nearly every day.